PierreGaudichon/Ubot/README.md

 Ubot
 ====

-A rewrite of the Robot class.
+A rewrite of the Robot interface.
+The goal is to abstract the implementation of the Robot.

 Public methods